 56 Pages Posted: 8 Oct 2012 Last revised: 15 Mar 2016

-We provide novel evidence that arbitrageurs can exacerbate return comovement via ETF arbitrage.
-Using a large sample of U.S. equity ETF holdings, we find a strong relation between measures of ETF activity and return comovement at both the fund and the stock levels, after controlling for a host of variables and fixed effects.
-The effect is stronger among small and illiquid stocks and during market turbulence.
-An examination of delay measures and sentiment betas suggests that at least some ETF-driven return comovement is excessive.
-In other words, ETFs may reduce diversification, the very benefit they were designed to facilitate.
+We provide novel evidence supporting the notion that arbitrageurs can contribute to return comovement via ETF arbitrage.
+Using a large sample of U.S. equity ETF holdings, we document the link between measures of ETF activity and return comovement at both the fund and the stock levels, after controlling for a host of variables and fixed effects and by exploiting the “discontinuity” between stock indices.
+The effect is also stronger among small and illiquid stocks.
+An examination of ETF return autocorrelations and stock lagged beta provides evidence for price reversal, suggesting that some ETF-driven return comovement may be excessive.

 Keywords: exchange-traded funds, correlation

 JEL Classification: G14, G23